jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 |^Category|^Development team|
 |$Priority|$High|
 |!Severity|!Major|

+You can create queries using any work item attribute by entering the attribute name.
+For example, if you type "Created by", the drop-down menu appears showing you options and the syntax.
+You can use operators, like "and," "or," and "not" in your filter criteria.
+You can also use complex operations that nest multiple operators.

 ###Saving custom views
 You can create custom views by applying filters and then share the views with your team.